MethodAtlas

 The authors argue that the Cox model identifies the causal effect of founder status on CEO tenure by controlling for observable firm characteristics.

 • Parametric models (Weibull, exponential, Gompertz): when you need to estimate the baseline hazard — for prediction, simulation, or forecasting.
 More efficient than Cox when the distributional assumption is correct.
-Weibull is the most flexible single-parameter family (can model increasing or decreasing hazards).
+Weibull is the simplest two-parameter family (can model increasing or decreasing hazards).
 See Therneau and Grambsch (2000) for extensions.

 • Accelerated failure time (AFT) models: when the proportional hazards assumption is violated.
 AFT models parameterize the effect of covariates as a multiplicative shift in the time scale, not the hazard scale: ln(T)=Xγ+σε\ln(T) = X'\gamma + \sigma \varepsilon.
 This formulation is analogous to OLS on log(duration) but with proper censoring handling.
 Common distributions: log-normal, log-logistic, Weibull.

 • Discrete-time hazard models: when time is measured in discrete intervals (e.g., annual employment spells, quarterly observations) or when you have interval-censored data.
-These are logit or complementary log-log models applied to person-period data (Singer & Willett, 2003).
+These models are logit or complementary log-log specifications applied to person-period data (Singer & Willett, 2003).

 • Competing risks (Fine-Gray): when multiple event types exist and you want to estimate effects on the cumulative incidence of a specific event, rather than the cause-specific hazard (Fine & Gray, 1999).
 The Fine-Gray model accounts for the fact that experiencing a competing event removes the subject from risk for the event of interest.